jguillod/registrar-heir/README.md

 ## SPONSORS ##

 Use **registrar** at Work?
-Ask your manager or marketing team if they'd help [support](https://opencollective.com/jguillod#support) our project.
-Your company's logo will also be displayed on [npmjs.com](http://npmjs.com/package/@imed.ch/registrar-heir) and our [GitHub repository](https://github.com/jguillod/registrar#sponsors).
+Feel free to be a one time sponsor.
+Thanks for using this module.

 [![click me](https://ko-fi.com/img/Kofi_Logo_Blue.svg)](https://ko-fi.com/elojes)